 Charity running costs - statement

-You may be aware of recent media coverage about the salaries of senior staff in charities, and charity ‘running costs’.
+There can be media coverage about the salaries of senior staff in charities, and charity ‘running costs’.
 We think that it would be helpful to set out what we, as Regulator, expect from charities regarding these issues, and to provide some perspective on how charities operate in Scotland.

 The charity sector in Scotland is very diverse, from small local charities run by volunteers, to multi-million pound educational establishments and aid organisations that operate across the UK and internationally.